robur-coop/utcp/README.md

 ## Things to ensure and verify

 - each incoming segment with reasonable window is handled properly
-- there's always a path (e.g. via timers) to drop the connection (with/out RST)
-  - that'll be hard
+- there's always a path (e.g. via timers) to drop the connection (with/out RST) - that'll be hard
 - timers: is one sufficient (with either rexmtsyn, persist, idle, rexmt)?
 - no, at least time_wait and fin_wait_2 are special afaict
 - see also comment in hostTypes:301
 - esp in the connection setup states (syn_sent/syn_received) and connection teardown states (close_wait/fin_wait_1/..) ensure that the pcb will eventually be discarded
-- what about outgoing segments? should Input.handle be able to return (a) an optional Segment.t (as in deliver_in_* [apart from 3]) (b) a list of Segment.t
+- what about outgoing segments? should Input.handle be able to return
+   - (a) an optional Segment.t (as in deliver_in_* [apart from 3])
+   - (b) a list of Segment.t
-  --> b sounds more plausible - and ACK may open snd_wnd so that multiple data
-      segments are transmitted!
+   - b sounds more plausible - and ACK may open snd_wnd so that multiple data segments are transmitted!

 ## TODO

+- IPv6 support for the TCP stack (Ipaddr.t instead of Ipaddr.V4.t)

-- suspicious that someone/somehow deliver_out_1 needs to be triggered... but at which points in time? at the end of <got a segment from network and didn't provoke a reply>? <got some data from user>? i think delack timer is properly initialised when needed (but getting a FIN leads to no reply (though tf_shouldacknow is true now)) -- maybe i'm just missing a tcp_output(_perhaps?) call
+- suspicious that someone/somehow deliver_out_1 needs to be triggered... but at which points in time? at the end of "got a segment from network and didn't provoke a reply"? "got some data from user"? i think delack timer is properly initialised when needed (but getting a FIN leads to no reply (though tf_shouldacknow is true now)) -> maybe i'm just missing a tcp_output(_perhaps?) call

-- just copied over various functions which need to be properly tested:
+- I copied over various functions which need to be properly tested:
    - RTT measurement
    - maximum segment size computation
    - all duration and timer computations...
-- should data = [] be more explicitly assert in early handshake?
-  - from what I understand
-    - SYN may not carry data (apart from TFO where server may send data in SYN+ACK)
-    - RST may carry data (that's the "error message"), FreeBSD may (used to?) send random sndq data
+   - should data = [] be more explicitly assert in early handshake? from what I understand: SYN may not carry data (apart from TFO where server may send data in SYN+ACK); RST may carry data (that's the "error message"), FreeBSD may (used to?) send random sndq data

 - provide a Sequence.Infix module with < <= > >= = + ++ (where + is weird: Sequence.t -> int -> Sequence.t)

 - error handling (temporary errors / error types to present)

 - error propagation: cb can get some errors (from ip / icmp) (maybe temporary) which are preserved in softerror, and bubble up [also timeouts] <- this is to-be-returned when connect/read/write/close fails

 - icmp also for path-mtu

 - when is t_maxseg set? is it modified at all? (should not be once ESTABLISHED is reached)

 - t_badrxtwin <- meh (don't understand its value and usage)